 In the spirit of Open Access, sharing research as widely as possible is highly encouraged, and access to most deposited Northeastern research materials is unrestricted.

 The DRS was developed using series of open source technologies that have been widely adopted in the digital repository community.
 The underlying storage architecture of the repository is Fedora (Flexible Extensible Digital Object Repository Architecture).
-The interface was built using Hydra, which is a suite of tools and technologies that processes the files and metadata stored in Fedora so users can interact with them in a meaningful way.
-Hydra uses Ruby on Rails to program, Solr to index, and Blacklight to enable searching and browsing.
+The interface was built using Samvera (formerly known as Hydra), which is a suite of tools and technologies that processes the files and metadata stored in Fedora so users can interact with them in a meaningful way.
+Samvera uses Ruby on Rails to program, Solr to index, and Blacklight to enable searching and browsing.